DHJ Quick Take: Four-Team Jaylen Brown Trade Proposal

 Brown is eligible for a two-year, $142 million extension in July.
 The 2024 Finals MVP has three seasons left on his current deal and a combined $183 million.

-One of the best players in the NBA, Brown raised eyebrows when he said this season was his favorite season of his career.
+One of the top players in the NBA, Brown raised eyebrows when he said this season was his favorite season of his career.
 The Celtics went 56-26 and were the No. 2 seed in the East despite playing much of the campaign without Jayson Tatum.

 A talented two-way player, Brown averaged 28.7 points, 6.9 rebounds and 5.1 assists per game this regular season.
 The five-time All-Star put up 25.7 points, 5.7 rebounds and 3.3 assists per game against the Philadelphia 76ers in the first round of the playoffs, a series the Celtics lost in seven games despite taking a 3-1 lead.

 The 29-year-old Brown has career averages of 20.0 points, 5.5 rebounds and 2.9 assists per game with the Celtics.
+The California product was the third overall pick in the 2016 NBA Draft.

-Durant’s “moodiness” took Rockets players some getting used to this season and it wore on the team’s young players, according to Ramona Shelburne and Tim MacMahon of ESPN.
-Houston acquired Durant from the Phoenix Suns last offseason and won 52 games this regular season but lost to the Los Angeles Lakers in the first round of the playoffs in six games.
-Durant only played in Game 2 of the series because of a knee and ankle injury.
+Durant’s “moodiness” took Rockets players some getting used to this season and it actually wore on the team’s young players, according to Ramona Shelburne and Tim MacMahon of ESPN.
+Houston acquired Durant from the Phoenix Suns last offseason.
+The team won 52 games this regular season but lost to the Los Angeles Lakers in the first round of the playoffs in six games.

 Latest NBA News & Rumors At Dallas Hoops Journal